 Grant S. Shields, Ph.D., is an assistant professor of human neuroscience in the Department of Psychological Science at the University of Arkansas.
 Dr. Shields received his Ph.D. in psychology with an emphasis in cognition and cognitive neuroscience from the University of California, Davis.
 Dr. Shields’ research primarily focuses on understanding how executive functions, episodic memory, and decision-making differ as a function of context–including both external (e.g., facing a stressor) and internal (e.g., altered glucocorticoid levels, anxiety) contexts–as well as the neurobiological mechanisms underpinning those effects.
 This work can both improve our understandings of those cognitive processes themselves and facilitate the development of interventions that buffer against detrimental contextual effects on cognition.
 A secondary interest of Dr. Shields’ is in understanding the mechanisms linking stress and related factors to health and disease.
 Although he often to take an experimental approach (e.g., between-subjects acute stress manipulations, within-subjects cognitive task manipulations), he utilizes methods ranging from computational cognitive modeling to hormone assays and fMRI to answer questions of interest.
-Dr. Shields was named a Rising Star by the Association for Psychological Science in 2023.
+Dr. Shields was named a Rising Star by the Association for Psychological Science in 2023 and won the Dirk Hellhammer Distinguished Young Investigator award from the International Society for Psychoneuroendocrinology in 2024.

 Graduate Students

-Elle is a third-year Ph.D. student in the experimental psychology program.
+Elle is a fifth-year Ph.D. student in the experimental psychology program.
 Elle is from Farmington, AR, and has grown up in the greater Fayetteville area.
 She earned her B.A. in Psychology at the University of Arkansas, with a minor in Criminal Justice.
 Her research areas of interest include (1) understanding how chronic minority stress influences acute stress responses and (2) understanding how stress impacts various health outcomes.
+You can reach her at evtrudel at uark dot edu

-Ben is an second-year Ph.D. student in the clinical psychology program who works with both Dr. Matt Judah in the CODA lab and Dr. Shields.
+Ben is an fourth-year Ph.D. student in the clinical psychology program who works with both Dr. Matt Judah in the CODA lab and Dr. Shields.
 Ben is from Fargo, ND, and earned his B.A. in Neuroscience and Psychology from Concordia College.
 Broadly, Ben is interested in understanding neural processes that help explain the associations between stress, executive function, and psychopathology.
+You can reach him at bs093 at uark dot edu

-Brody Terry is a first-year Ph.D. student working with both Dr. Michelle Ramey in the MEM lab and Dr. Shields.
+Brody is a third-year Ph.D. student working with both Dr. Michelle Ramey in the MEM lab and Dr. Shields.
 Brody earned his B.S. from North Dakota State University in Psychology with minors in Neuroscience and Spanish.
 His interests primarily include investigating the mediating factors responsible for changes in memory and inhibitory control.
 Additionally, Brody aims to understand how visual attention plays into conscious and unconscious memory.
 Outside of academia, he enjoys playing instruments, mountain biking, and learning foreign languages.
+You can reach him at bat028 at uark dot edu

 Lab Manager